 Meredith holds Juris Doctor and Masters degrees in law from the University of Melbourne.
 She graduated in 2003 with a first class honours average as the top student of her JD cohort and completed her Masters Degree by research thesis in administrative law.

-A full list of published cases can be found here.
+A detailed list of published cases can be found in the attached CV.